reachjainrahul/testrepo/docs/networkpolicy.md

 ### AppliedToGroup NSG

 The AppliedToGroup `c98c24e5-c4b9-59d8-8dc7-3c7d9ce96347` corresponds to the `appliedTo` field of the ANP.
-This group contains all the 3 ExternalEntity as the Group Members. `Nephe Controller` will convert this AppliedToGroup into an `AppliedTo NSG` with NSG name as `nephe-at-c98c24e5-c4b9-59d8-8dc7-3c7d9ce96347` and it will attach this
+This group contains all the 3 ExternalEntities as the Group Members. `Nephe Controller` will convert this AppliedToGroup into an `AppliedTo NSG` with NSG name as `nephe-at-c98c24e5-c4b9-59d8-8dc7-3c7d9ce96347` and it will attach this